VedMishra28102006/house_price_prediction/README.md

 2) How to run

-Install the required libraries, run python3 main.py inside the root folder and open the http://localhost:5000/ url.
+Install the Housing.csv dataset and place it inside the root folder, install the required libraries, then run python3 main.py inside the root folder and open the http://localhost:5000/ url.

 3) Dependencies